semeongetachew/dimer/README.md

 ## Dimer
-Dimer is a react-native chatbot
+Dimer is a react-native chatbot that directs hurricane survivors to their nearest location for shelter, food, and resources.

 ## Setup